yizhak-lab-ccg/scXpand/docs/data_pipeline.rst

 Data Augmentation
 ~~~~~~~~~~~~~~~~~

-Data augmentation is used **only during training** for neural network models (MLP and Autoencoder) to improve generalization and robustness.
+Data augmentation is used **only during training** for the neural network models (MLP and Autoencoder) and the linear models (Logistic regression and SVM) to improve generalization and robustness.

 **Augmentation Pipeline:**
 Data augmentation is applied in two stages during the preprocessing pipeline: